Complete non-ambiguous trees and associated permutations: new enumerative results: Acknowledgments

 \section{Acknowledgments}

-The first author would like to thank Einar Steingr\`imsson for helpful discussions that led to the results of Section~\ref{sec:upper-diag}.
-The research leading to these results received funding from the National Natural Science Foundation of China (NSFC) under Grant Agreement No 12101505.
+The first author would like to thank Einar Steingr\`imsson for helpful initial discussions that led to the results of Section~\ref{sec:upper-diag}.
+The research leading to these results received funding from the National Natural Science Foundation of China (NSFC) under Grant Agreement No 12101505, by the Research Development Fund of Xi'an Jiaotong-Liverpool University, grant number RDF-22-01-089, and by the Postgraduate Research Scholarship of Xi'an Jiaotong-Liverpool University, grant number PGRS2012026.